rootsongjc/cloud-native-sandbox/README.md

 # Cloud Native Sandbox

-Cloud Native Sandbox can help you setup a standalone Kubernetes environment with Docker on you own laptop.
+Cloud Native Sandbox can help you setup a standalone Kubernetes and Istio environment with Docker on you own laptop.

 The sandbox integrated with the following components: